Facebook Pixel Tips to Ensure Your Tenants Stay and Pay Rent on Time | RHF Skip to main content

 Treat tenants as valued customers and they will treat your property as their home.

-Why Tenant Retention Matters More Than You Think
+Why Does Tenant Retention Matter More Than You Think?

 Turnover is expensive.
 Between lost rent during vacancy, marketing costs, cleaning, repairs, and the time you spend screening new applicants, replacing a tenant can easily cost several thousand dollars per unit.
 Multiply that across a portfolio of five, ten, or twenty rental properties, and poor retention becomes a serious drag on profitability.